deanbodenham/tenthings/README.md

 # Ten things I wish I knew when starting my PhD in Statistics

 Slides from a recent talk, `thirteenthings.pdf` (there are more than ten things).
+The slides are best viewed with Adobe Acrobat, in order to watch the animations/demos.

 ## Building the slides